Return to top

 ingredients for Spicy Oatmeal Recipe (Masala Oats) with saffron

 Rolled Oats: I used old-fashioned oats (or rolled oats) for this recipe.
 They are quick to make yet retain their shape and texture.
-You could also use steel cut oats or instant oats, but I like the ease of cooking rolled oats the best.
+You can also use steel cut oats (just cook them longer), or quick oats if you’re in a rush – just know the final texture will be softer.
+Personally, I like the ease and texture of cooking rolled oats the best.
+For a gluten free version, make sure to get GF-certified oats.

 Agave Syrup: For a touch of natural sweetness, I like to add a drizzle of agave.
-You could also use dark brown sugar, honey, or coconut sugar.
+You could also use dark brown sugar, maple syrup, honey, or coconut sugar.

 Pinch of Salt: This helps bring out the natural sweetness in these spicy oats!